kafkalainen/roger-skyline-1/README.md

 ##Deployment part
 [ ] Propose a functional solution for deployment automation.
+- I've created scripts that automate server deployment from installation onwards.
+- First you will use ./transfer_files.sh, which will move necessary files to the server using your public key.
+- Second you will start up the server, and bash the ./move_files and type in the install_scripts command.
+- Reboot the computer.
+- Start up Node.js server.
 ##VPS providers
 - VPS (Virtual Private Server)
 - VPS also has a firewall to add an extra layer of protection to your server.